Hmmm … Rush, rush, rush, again … !

 Dratted thing … !

-Yesterday’s Teaser saw Debbi*† putting in her answers: and bagging five out of five.
+Yesterday’s Teaser saw Debbi* putting in her answers: and scoring nine out of ten.

 Here’s yesterday’s questions and answers …